 Ordinary resolutions number 1 to 8 will require the support of not less than 50% of the total votes exercisable by members of the Company, present in person or by proxy to pass these resolutions.

-Special resolution number 1 will require the support of not less than 75% of the total votes exercisable by members of the Company, present in person or by proxy to pass this resolution.
+Special resolutions number 1 to 3 will require the support of not less than 75% of the total votes exercisable by members of the Company, present in person or by proxy to pass this resolution.

 Attending the Meeting Virtually